-A 'connection' or being 'connected' is defined as the provision of the service to the rating unit, whether from the main supply line, or from any other line that is connected to the main supply.
-For clarity, if a council connection point is in place,, a dwelling or structure does not need to be physically connected to a line for the service to be considered connected to the rating unit.
-(For example, where construction of a house has commenced and the connection is in place, but not yet physically supplying water.)
+A 'connection' is defined as a rating unit, or each separately used or inhabited portion (SUIP) of a rating unit, which is connected to the water supply in any scheme area, whether the connection is from the main supply line, or from any other line that is connected to the main supply.
+The fixed targeted charge is also applied in some scheme areas based on the availability of the service, being rating units which are not connected but are able to be connected ('serviceable').
 A rating unit is regarded as serviceable if the rating unit lies within 50 metres of the water reticulation system.